At the WPT Barcelona 2015, there were many surprises but also especially for women a continuity compared to the previous season.

 Paquito and Diaz in "conquest" mode

-On paper, we knew that this new pair could hurt, but at this point ...
-Paquito Navarro and Matias Diaz won the WPT (World Padel Tour) this Sunday.
-In front of them, a pair that was not expected in the final: David Gutierrez and Lucho Capra.
+On paper, we knew this new pair could hurt, but at this point… Paquito Navarro and Matias Diaz won the WPT (World Padel Tour) this Sunday.
+In front of them, a pair that we absolutely did not expect in the final: David Gutierrez and Lucho Capra.

 By winning 6 / 2 6 / 1 in less than an hour, Paquito Navarro and Matias Diaz are certainly the most appreciated players on the professional circuit.
 They are Spanish and give a lot to the public.

 But before talking about the final, let's go back to the two new world pairs that made so much talk:

 The Spanish pair Juan Martin Diaz (JMD) and Juani Mieres and the Argentine-Brazilian pair Fernando Belasteguin and Pablo Lima.

 The Spanish pair lost in the quarterfinals against Lamperti and Allemandi in 2 short sets (6/2 6/3).
 This is obviously an achievement for the 6th world pair, but also the end of the reign for the moment for the former world number 1 JMD.
 With his new partner, we will have to work and learn to play better together to go further.
 They obviously have all the cards in hand to go very far.